ANALYSIS-Sri Lanka has an IMF deal, now it courts China and India | Business

 ALSO READ

-US, EU voice concern over detention of 3 Sri Lankan student protesters under counter-terrorism law
+Sri Lanka: US, EU voice concern over protesters being detained under counter-terrorism law

+Sri Lanka among 10 countries with highest food price inflation: World Bank

+Sri Lanka aims to cut fiscal deficit in budget 2023 amidst economic crisis: Senior minister